ddabruneel/UN-General-Assembly-voting-patterns/README.md

 All data computations were performed using [Knime analytics](https://www.knime.org/knime-analytics-platform), an open platform providing a comprehensite toolbox for data analysis.

 First, votes were divided by topic based on the parsing of the title text field.
-Four topics with significant votes were identified:
+Three topics with significant votes were identified:
-  - Disarmament
   - Palestine
   - Non-proliferation
   - Human Rights